miles-moran/Sudoku-Solver-----Angular/README.md

 This project has not been thoroughly tested.
 Written with the Angular Framework and typescript.
 I am very new to both.

+The three rules of Sudoku are as follows:
+  1) Every numeral value within a ROW must range from 1-9 and must be unique.
+  2) Every numeral value within a COLUMN must range from 1-9 and must be unique.
+  3) Every numeral value within a SECTOR must range from 1-9 and must be unique.

+ I am proud of the function I wrote to check for violations of these rules, which sits at a compact four lines.

 # Sudoku